shahan512/zepto-data-sql-analysis/README.md

 # Zepto Portfolio Data Analytics

 ## Project Overview
-This project analyzes a Zepto e-commerce dataset to uncover insights about product pricing, discounts, inventory, and category-wise trends.
+This project analyzes a Zepto e-commerce dataset sourced from **Kaggle** to uncover insights about product pricing, discounts, inventory, and category-wise trends.
 The dataset was sourced from Kaggle and mimics real-world e-commerce inventory data.

 ## Dataset Description
 - Each row represents a unique SKU (Stock Keeping Unit) for a product.